 You can create a content security policy or open an existing instance from the navigation pane by clickingand selecting an instance.

-For most of the source directives, you can choose from the following restrictions (exceptions are described in the relevant section below):
+For most of the source directives, you can choose from the following restrictions.

 - None – Do not allow any location or URL.